Lexx: DVD

 Seasons One through Three were released on VHS and Region 2 DVD in the United Kingdom by Contender Limited, although the Season Three DVDs were initially exclusive to the MVC Entertainment chain of stores and all volumes have since been deleted.
 Contender failed to obtain the rights to Season Four, which instead went to Momentum Pictures (a subsidiary of Alliance Atlantis).
 Momentum Pictures has not released any DVDs.

-MediumRare Entertainment released The Complete Series in a 19-disc boxset in the United Kingdom in early 2011.
+MediumRare Entertainment released The Complete Series in a 19-disc box set in the United Kingdom in early 2011.

 All four seasons were also released on DVD in Germany.
-However, the Season 1 episodes of the German DVD release were cut to receive a 16 and up rating.
+However, the first-season episodes of the German DVD release were cut to receive a 16-and-up rating.